CillianMyles/dev-config/README.md

+# Ubuntu config
+Configuring Ubuntu 24.04 LTS desktop environment for development/general use.

 # MacOS config
 Configuring MacOS desktop environment for development/general use.

-# Ubuntu config
-Configuring Ubuntu 20.04 LTS desktop environment for development/general use. <br>
-Though this is not the case yet, the aim is that these will be automate-able scripts.

 # Common
 Some re-usable bash scripts, functions, aliases etc. and config that's common to all platforms.